-Note: However the authors wish to note that many established practices for controlling abuse of port25, for mail that is being sent outbound, currently exist.
+Many established practices for controlling abuse of port 25, for mail that is being sent outbound, currently do exist.
 These include the proxy of smtp traffic to local hosts for screening combined with various forms of rate limits.
-The authors suggest that this topic should be addressed in a separate BCP that would benefit the operational communities.
+The authors suggest that a separate document on this topic would benefit the email operations community.